Christopher T. Holding

 Experience

-• In re HIV Antitrust Litigation (N.D.Cal.): Successfully represented Teva in litigation challenging the settlement of patent litigation between Teva and Gilead concerning generic versions of the HIV medications Viread®, Atripla® and Truvada® based on allegations that purported “reverse payments” delayed generic entry.
+• In re HIV Antitrust Litigation (N.D.Cal.): Represented Teva in litigation challenging the settlement of patent litigation between Teva and Gilead concerning generic versions of the HIV medications Viread®, Atripla® and Truvada® based on allegations that purported “reverse payments” delayed generic entry.
 Chris was recognized as one of The American Lawyer’s Litigators of the Week for his representation of Teva in this matter.

 • In re Intuniv Antitrust Litigation (D.Mass.): Represented Actavis in defense of private antitrust litigation based on claims of “reverse payment” patent settlement.